SwiftDG/vouch-signal/README.md

 ## Squad API Integration

-VouchSignal is built entirely on Squad's infrastructure — not as an add-on, but as the foundation.
+Vouch is built entirely on Squad's infrastructure — not as an add-on, but as the foundation.

 | API | Role |
 |-----|------|